kongondo/MenuBuilder/README.md

 echo $menu->render('sidenav', $options);
 ````

-Examples of more complex menus utilising the method getMenuItems() coming soon.
+Examples of more complex menus utilising the method **getMenuItems()** using various recursive menu functions can be seen at [these gists](https://gist.github.com/kongondo/a478e2a9274fc29f5d7cdb93a8166989).

 #### Rendering Breadcrumbs